ap-radithya-m-aribowo/assignment-employees/README.md

 ## How to Run
 - Execute `mvn clean install`
 - Check for any errors in the build process
-- Make sure all credentials and IP Adress are correct in the application properties
+- Make sure all credentials and IP Addresses are correct in the application properties
 - Then execute `java -jar target/employee-service-0.0.1-SNAPSHOT.jar`